Javadyakuza/TIP3-Docs/Deployments/Internal/Transfer.md

 <span  :class="LLdis"  >

-In the code sample below, we will demonstrate how to utilize both if the transfer functions of the TIP-3 standard using `locklift` tool and MultiWalletTIP3 contract:
+In the code sample below, we will demonstrate how to utilize both if the transfer functions of the TIP-3 standard using `locklift` tool and MultiWalletTIP3 contract.

+We use the previously written script stats from the [mint tip3 tokens](./Mint.md#step-1-write-minting-script) section for the following script.

 ::: info
-Before we start to write our scripts we need to make sure that there is a file named `04-transfer-tip3.ts` in the `script` folder in the project root.
+Before we start to write our scripts we need to make sure that there is a file named `06-transfer-tip3.ts` in the `script` folder in the project root.
 :::

 </span>